 Throughout the four years of discussions leading up to adoption of the ordinance, staff was uncertain of the exact number of permits approved within city limits.
 Evidence at trial showed that Reno now has 294 billboard permits, 16 more than when the billboard ban was approved in 2000, due to annexations.
 Of those permits, 201 billboards are existing with the remaining 93 waiting for new locations.
 Under the city's new ordinance, multiple "banked" permits can be exchanged to put up a digital billboard.

 The ban was passed by the people in November 2000 and trial evidence showed that the city inked a settlement agreement granting 12 new permits to a billboard company in December 2000, just one month after the ballot initiative became law.

-Billboards contribute to blight, mar scenic views, negatively impact property values and affect the quality of life in neighborhoods.
-Digital signs are even more intrusive, using far too much energy.
+Billboards contribute to blight, obstruct scenic views, negatively impact property values and affect the quality of life in neighborhoods.
+Digital signs are even more intrusive, distracting drivers and using far too much energy.